Object-level queries (Get)

 Weaviate supports cross-references between objects.
 Each cross-reference behaves like a property.

-You can retrieve cross-referenced properties with a Get
+You can retrieve cross-referenced properties with a Get query.

-questions = client.collections.get("JeopardyQuestion")
+questions = client.collections.use("JeopardyQuestion")

 response = questions.query.fetch_objects(